Budget Billing Sign-Up

 It is easy to qualify for the program:

-- You must be a residential member
+• You must be a residential member

-- Must have lived in the same residence for the past year and
+• Must have lived in the same residence for the past year and

-- Be current on your bill through this April.
+• Be current on your bill through this April.

-To sign up; complete, sign and return the budget billing application to our office by Thursday, April 20th.
+To sign up; complete, sign and return the budget billing application to our office by Monday, April 15th.
 Your first budget payment will be reflected on your May bill.

 How our program works:

-In May 2023, you will receive a letter indicating your monthly budgeted amount.
+At the end of April 2024, you will receive a letter indicating your monthly budgeted amount.
 You will begin paying this amount with your May statement.
 This amount will not change unless one of the following occur –

-- You request an increase or decrease in your monthly budgeted amount and this adjustment is justified with your usage
+• You request an increase or decrease in your monthly budgeted amount and this adjustment is justified with your usage

-- An account is reviewed and an increase or decrease is recommended.
+• An account is reviewed and an increase or decrease is recommended.

-- A rate increase occurs, in which case, rates will be adjusted accordingly and you will be notified by mail.
+• A rate increase occurs, in which case, rates will be adjusted accordingly and you will be notified by mail.

-In April 2024 you will receive a statement showing the actual account balance that is due.
+In April 2025 you will receive a statement showing the actual account balance that is due.
 This is when we “true-up” accounts to a zero balance.

 We recommend reviewing the actual account balance on your statement monthly.
 During the summer and early fall months you should build a credit on your account, so during the higher usage months, the credit is used to compensate your budgeted amount.